cjsmocjsmo/movietime/README.txt

 space on the Raspberry Pi a NFS server will be needed to server up the video files to the Pi.

-does this  which was
-written is a program that allows you to essentially turn a dumb TV into a little smarter one and along the way re-purpose an old cell phone into a remote control.
+MovieTime is a program that allows you to essentially turn a dumb TV into a little smarter one and along the way re-purpose an old cell phone into a remote control.